There are many free sources of white noise, ranging from household appliances to Apps and simple online players.

 My only complaint is that the volume seems quite low.
 But with headphones or for quiet listening, it’s a great free App.

-If you prefer to listen to white noise through your computer rather than a phone, there are a few good online generators to try out.
+If you prefer to listen to white noise on a website rather than an App, there are a few good online generators to try out.
 Here are my recommended websites:

 My Noise is the website version of the phone App listed above.
 It has a simple sound mixer with sliders to change the frequencies, so you can play around with it to find the exact sound you want.

 It also has a number of presets, such as white, pink and brown noise, and even a speech blocker.
 It’s free to use, though they will ask for your email after a set time elapses.

 White Noise Player by TMSOFT has just 6 simple sound color buttons and a volume slider.